 Your skin microbiome plays a major role in your skin health.
 When it’s out of balance, inflammatory skin conditions can occur.
 But the good news is that you can take steps to care for your skin microbiome through lifestyle adjustments.

 The skin microbiome is home to trillions of bacteria, fungi, and viruses—skin flora that live on the surface of your body.
 These microbes can have a significant impact on the health of the skin.
 When your skin microbiome is well-balanced and fully functioning, it acts as a filter for what is allowed to enter the skin, and it works in conjunction with the immune system to keep the body healthy.
 Check out this research to learn more about the skin microbiome’s impact on skin care and conditions.

 You may be wondering how you know if your skin microbiome actually needs correcting in the first place.

-Luckily, there are some signs and symptoms you can look for to determine whether your skin flora (or microbiome) may be out of whack.
+Luckily, there are some signs and symptoms you can look for to determine whether your skin flora is out of whack.

 Some signs of imbalance in your skin microbiome include:

 Restoring the skin’s microbiome starts with realizing it is imbalanced, so if you’re experiencing any of these symptoms, it may be worth digging into ways you can help balance your skin microbiome.

 Biome Skin Care: 5 Tips to Restore Balance